-HELD UP THROUGH HUNTINGTON: Throughout the 1960's, the Babylon-Northport Expressway remained as an active proposal on state, county and town maps.
+HELD UP THROUGH HUNTINGTON: Throughout the 1960s, the Babylon-Northport Expressway remained as an active proposal on state, county and town maps.
 During these years, the New York State Department of Public Works (NYSDPW) purchased rights-of-way as far north as NY 25A for the expressway.
+By the end of the decade, the state had purchased more than 40 percent of the right-of-way.

 North of the existing section in Babylon and West Islip, the Babylon-Northport Expressway was to continue as follows: